mohammedhassan9748/Embedded-Diploma/Unit_5_First_Term_Projects/Project 1/README.md

 4. The alarm is assumed to function without failure.
 5. The controller is always powered and will periodically check the pressure sensor driver every second to optimize processor time usage.

-### Versioning
-- The initial version of the design does not include the option to keep track of the measured values.

 ## Methodology
 The **Waterfall model** was selected for this project due to its structured and sequential phases, aligning with the client's well-defined requirements and minimal post-requirements customer involvement.
 This method provides a clear framework for risk management, regulatory compliance, and quality assurance.